-This is a translation of the Dutch text of the 2020 Annual Report of Vereniging Aegon.
+This is a translation of the Dutch text of the 2021 Annual Report of Vereniging Aegon.
 In the event of a difference in interpretation, the Dutch text prevails.

-Table of content
+Table of contents

 Executive Committee and Members 4

 Objectives 7

 History 8

 Origin of Vereniging Aegon

 Developments in shareholding and voting rights of Vereniging Aegon in Aegon N.V.

 Leyden Academy on Vitality and Ageing

 Report of the Executive Committee 11

-Developments in 2020
+Developments in 2021

-Shareholding and voting rights as at December 31, 2020
+Shareholding and voting rights as at December 31, 2021

 Exercising voting and dividend rights

 Financing of Vereniging Aegon

 Members and Executive Committee

 Remuneration

 Leyden Academy on Vitality and Ageing

-2020 Financial Statements
+2021 Financial Statements

 Risk paragraph

-Preview 2021
+Preview of 2022

 General information

 Financial Statements 14

 Other information 26

-Rules in the Articles of Association on profit or loss appropriation

-Independent Auditor's Report
+Rules in the Articles of Association on profit or loss appropriation Independent Auditor's Report